SparkFun Inventor's Kit for micro:bit Experiment Guide

 Experiment 7: Reading the Temperature Sensor

-A temperature sensor is exactly what it sounds like — a sensor used to measure ambient temperature.
-In this experiment you will add an external package of code to MakeCode that will make using the temperature sensor easier and then put the sensor to good use… measuring the air temperature.
+A temperature sensor is exactly what it sounds like --- a sensor used to measure ambient temperature.
+While there is a temperature sensor built into the micro:bit, we will take this opportunity to learn how to wire an external temperature sensor to measure something that is away from the micro:bit.
+You will learn how to add an external extension of code to MakeCode that will make using the temperature sensor easier and then put the sensor to good use... measuring the air temperature.

 You will need the following parts: